erichartline/erichartline.net/README.md

-# nextjs-portfolio
+# erichartline.net

 The code used for erichartline.net.
+Always a work in progress.